(800) 258-3862 | Contact

-Start with reviewing some of our thought-leadership pieces on Product Management below including articles on project management and portfolio management; Then call us for education and coaching.
+Start with reviewing some of our thought-leadership pieces on Product Management below including articles on product management and portfolio management; then call us for education and coaching.

 To ensure companies achieve the greatest value from their IBP process, the Product Management Review must be effectively integrated with the Demand Review.
 This, in turn, requires a disciplined Product Portfolio and Project Management planning process that includes the creation of a New Product Master Plan.
 In this new White Paper, Oliver Wight’s Timm Reiher and Jerry Shanahan outline key concepts behind Product Portfolio and Project Management as part of an IBP process.

 Responses of the recent survey of over 50 registrants of the Integrated Product Portfolio and Project Management Webinar.

 Part one of a four-part series on product management written by author and Oliver Wight Principal Donald McNaughton, and published in Business Excellence Magazine, focuses on the importance of an integrated product management process and its role in driving improved business performance.
 This article was published in Business Excellence Magazine in February, 2008.